Our team charter sets out the Equal Experts way for all the teams working with customers

 • No careless talk: We’re open when discussing client work, but we keep Equal Experts matters to ourselves.

-• Dress appropriately: Is the client more ‘crisp shirt’ than ‘flip-flop’?
-Everywhere is different, so until we’ve settled in and know our way round the norm, we play things a bit more cautiously.
+• Dress appropriately: Is the customer more ‘crisp shirt’ than ‘flip-flop’?
+Everywhere is different, so until we’ve settled in and know our way around the norm, we play things a bit more cautiously.

 • Listen: Sure, we’re all senior practitioners with lots of experience and strong views.
 That doesn’t mean we can’t listen to each other, reconcile different points of view and have healthy debates.